icelam/tints-and-shades/README.md

 ![Tints and Shades](./docs/key-visual-light.png)

 <p align="center">
-    A tints and shades built using Electron and LitElement.
+    A tints and shades generator built using Electron and LitElement.
 </p>

 <p align="center">